CarolineDelva/Caroline-Python-API-Homework/README.md

 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-Your final notebook must:
+Final notebook includes:

-* Randomly select **at least** 500 unique (non-repeat) cities based on latitude and longitude.
+* Randomly selected 613 cities based on latitude and longitude.
-* Perform a weather check on each of the cities using a series of successive API calls.
+* A weather check on each of the cities using a series of successive API calls.
-* Include a print log of each city as it's being processed with the city number and city name.
+* A print log of each city as they are being processed with the city number and the city name.
-* Save both a CSV of all data retrieved and png images for each scatter plot.
+* A CSV of the data retrieved and images for each scatter plot.

 ## Methods Used
 * API Requests